Citation, DOI, disclosures and article data

 At the time the article was created Andrew Dixon had no recorded disclosures.View Andrew Dixon's current disclosures

 At the time the article was last revised Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

-Pes anserinus (literally "goose's foot") is the anatomic name given to the conjoined tendons at the medial aspect of the knee which insert onto the anteromedial aspect of the tibia.
-Its name comes from the webbed-foot appearance of the tendons insertion onto the tibia.
+Pes anserinus (rare plural: pedes anserini) is the anatomic name given to the conjoined tendons at the medial aspect of the knee that inserts onto the anteromedial aspect of the tibia.

-The three tendons that form the pes anseriunus (from anterior to posterior) are:
+The three tendons that form the pes anserinus (from anterior to posterior) are 1,2:

-Mnemonics for remembering the three conjoined tendons that make up pes anserinus include :
+See here for mnemonics for remembering the three conjoined tendons that make up the pes anserinus.

-A bursa (known as the pes anserinus bursa) lies between the pes anserinus tendons and the more deeply located semimembranosus tendon at the level of the knee joint.
-This bursa can become inflamed and be symptomatic: pes anserinus bursitis.
+The pes anserinus bursa lies between the pes anserinus tendons and the more deeply located semimembranosus tendon at the level of the knee joint.
+This bursa can become inflamed and symptomatic: pes anserinus bursitis.

 The variant anatomy is of particular clinical importance since the pes anserinus serves a harvest site for tendon grafts e.g. in anterior cruciate ligament repair 3.

 In respect to the accessory bands, the majority seem to emerge from the semitendinosus tendon 3,4.
 Accessory bands from the sartorius and/or gracilis tendon are less frequent 3,4.
 The accessory bands usually insert on the gastrocnemius or popliteus fascia 3.